eduardovra/eduardovra.github.io/_drafts/asgi-web-server.markdown

 tags: [python, asyncio, asgi, http, websocket]
 ---

 In this series of posts, I'll discuss why and how I built a fully functional Web Server, supporting both HTTP and WebSocket protocols.
 This server has been written totally in Python, with no external dependencies, and it's only about 200 lines of code.
-It's meant to be used for running ASGI applications, so it's compatible with frameworks like FastAPI and Quart.
+It's meant to be used for running [ASGI][asgi] applications, so it's compatible with frameworks like [FastAPI][fastapi] and [Quart][quart].

-TL;DR Here is the repository with the complete implementation.
+TL;DR [Here][repository] is the repository with the complete implementation.

 It's important to mention that a program that small was only possible due to the focus on simplicity it was given.
 If it were to be 100% compliant to the standards and also worrying about performance and security, this would be another story.